Land0fChocolate/NewEmeraldRomHack/README.md

 - Tradeback guy service has broken strings and plays exp sound over Pokemon cry when a Pokemon evolves via trade.
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files.
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.
-- Occa berry tree has a broken palette.
+- Many berry trees have broken palettes.

 # Post Launch TODOs